 - For both the broth and soup itself you can try different vegetables that you might have on hand.
-While it will change the flavour profile a bit, I am sure it will still taste yummy.

 - If you don’t have certain herbs on hand then substitute ones you enjoy.
 I, for instance, didn’t have herbs de Provence so I just doubled the amount of thyme and rosemary.